 |Claimed Battery Life||12||12||20||10|

 Best Digital Pen

-Despite the high-caliber tech behind Apple's second-generation Pencil, it really does write like one.
+Despite the high-caliber tech behind the second-generation Apple Pencil, it really does write like one.
 Just pretend your iPad is a notebook and have at it.
 It offers painless pairing.
 Slide the pen onto its magnetic port on the iPad, and you're linked and charging.
 During our art test using Adobe Illustrator Draw, splashing colors around the page was a joy.
 With pressure-sensitive line thickness and no noticeable lag, we were in complete control of every little loop and paint stroke.
 It's equally faithful when writing in Notes or Evernote.
 Apple Notes also allows you to translate your writing into text in real-time or after the fact.
 Since the pen and iPad work together to ignore your palm while you're writing, you can rest your hand on the screen while working.

 The only real downsides to the new Apple Pencil are its high price and the fact that it's limited to more recent iPad models.
 You'll also need to track down apps that will record audio while you take notes at a meeting or lecture, something the smart pens are already set up to do.
 The nib squeaks occasionally, usually while rearranging icons.
 While the Pencil is supposed to support tilt sensitivity, creating broader strokes when you lay it over on its side like a graphite pencil, we could only make it work in a few apps.
 It was easy to make lines thicker by increasing pressure on the tip of the Pencil, though.
 The term digital pen encompasses both styluses and smartpens.
 The Pencil, a stylus, offers you the best and most wide-ranging note-taking and art-making skills of both categories.
 All you need is a compatible iPad.